-Yeah yeah I hear you thinking... a backup saves the day (actually the month), right?
-I actually had a pretty decent backup... and did not loose any personal data.
-It's just that reinstalling the whole system & apps is such a pain (no, I had no 'disk image' backup) that I decided I would make the most out of it by switching to XP as a replacement to my aging W2K...
-That's where it started to hurt!
-XX(
+Yeah yeah I hear you thinking… a backup saves the day (actually the month), right?
+I actually had a pretty decent backup… and did not loose any personal data.
+It’s just that reinstalling the whole system & apps is such a pain (no, I had no ‘disk image’ backup)… So, I decided I would make the most out of it by switching to XP as a replacement to my aging W2K… That’s where it started to hurt!
+Ouch!

 Actually, I had an XP CD+license available from another PC where I had not installed it… The only problem is that CD was 3 years old.
 The original flavor of XP.

 When you install a 3 years old Microsoft OS, the first thing you gotta do is a comprehensive Windows Update and virtually redownload all the files in a newer version, right?
 That was my plan…

 - Activate basic firewall

 - Connect to the Internet